John George Brown Biography | Oil Painting Reproductions

 Brown was attempting to capture the spirit of the street kids as people who "pull themselves up by their bootstraps."
 Many years later, Brown claimed that most of the street children he painted had grown to become successful businessmen.

-John George Brown was one of the most successful genre painters of the late 19th century.
+John George Brown was one of the most successful genre painters of the late nineteenth century.
 His paintings of cheery street urchins and shoeshine boys were quite popular with wealthy collectors.
 Be that as it may, Brown distorted his subjects as upbeat and healthy with a touch of grime for cosmetics.
 These scenes were beneath his creative capacity, yet Brown did not have any desire to cause social alarm among patrons.
-The royalties earned from one lithograph were $25,000.
+The royalties earned from one lithograph was $25,000 (equal to $400,000 now).
 Brown's financial success allowed for him to paint country landscape paintings for pleasure.
-From 1858 until1900 John George Brown exhibited many of his paintings at the National Academy of Design, where he also taught for many years and between 1899 to 1904 he was the Academy's vice-president.
+From 1858 until 1900 John George Brown exhibited many of his paintings at the National Academy of Design, where he also taught for many years and between 1899 to 1904 he was the Academy's vice-president.